Azure/batch-shipyard/docs/80-batch-shipyard-multi-instance-tasks.md

 jobs are invoked with elevated permissions.
 A side effect is that this makes setting up the SSH passwordless authentication a bit easier.

+The Docker container context, at runtime, should have the proper SSH keys in the root or user context (if using user identities).
+These can be either mounted in from the host OS, copied into the Docker image during build time via `COPY`, or generated during build time.
+Note that if you copy or generate the keys into your Docker image, publishing your Docker image will expose your private RSA key.
+Although external users will not be able to SSH into these running instances by default as this SSH port is not exposed externally, it can still be a security risk if a compute node is compromised.
+If this is an unacceptable risk for your scenario, you should be mounting in a private key into the Docker image at runtime which is not published as part of the image build process.

-Docker images should contain the proper directives to generate an SSH RSA public/private key pair (or alternatively `COPY` a pair) and an `authorized_keys` file corresponding to the public key for the root user within the Docker container.
-Additionally, ssh clients need to be transparently directed to connect to the alternate port and ignore input prompts since these programs will be run in non-interactive mode.
-If you cannot override your MPI runtime remote shell options, you can use an SSH config file stored in the root user's `.ssh` directory alongside the keys:
+Additionally, an `authorized_keys` file corresponding to the public key for the user that will execute the task should be present within the Docker container.
+SSH clients will also need to be transparently directed to connect to the alternate port and ignore input prompts since these programs will be run in non-interactive mode.
+If you cannot override your MPI runtime remote shell options, you can use an SSH config file stored in the respective root or user's `.ssh` directory alongside the keys:

 ```
 Host 10.*